eUnity-Development/eUnity-app/backend/HOW_TO.md

-# How to run the backend with Docker
+# How to run the backend

 ## 0-Make sure your .env is correct